The Butter Battle Book: Television special

 There was an animated TV special by animator and filmmaker Ralph Bakshi, narrated by Charles Durning and produced by and aired on TNT on November 13, 1989.
-The special followed the book quite closely, notably in its preservation of its original cliffhanger ending, with the addition of a title card "To Be Continued..." at the conclusion of the story.
+The special followed the book quite closely, notably in its preservation of its original cliffhanger ending, with the addition of a title card that reads, "The End (maybe)" at the conclusion of the story.
 Seuss himself called the short the most faithful adaptation of his work.